-Underworld don Ravi Pujari detained, extradition to India soon
+Underworld don, Ravi Pujari arrested: Extradition round the corner

-New Delhi, Feb 01: New Delhi, Feb 01: The Senegal police in Western Africa has detained underworld don Ravi Pujari.
-The arrest was made based in a tip off by the Indian agencies.
+New Delhi, Feb 01: The Senegal police in Western Africa has detained underworld don Ravi Pujari.
+The arrest was made based in a tip of by the Indian agencies.

 Sources tell Oneindia that his location was initially traced to Burkina Faso.
 He was then located at Senegal from where he was picked up finally.